gowthamddy/DoorDash-ETA-Prediction/README.md

    - Scaled the numerical data for better model performance.

 3. **Model Selection**:
-   - Chose Gradient Boosting as the machine learning algorithm and constructed a 4-layer Deep Neural Network (DNN) with the architecture: (5, 20, 20, 7, 1).
+   - Chose Gradient Boosting as the machine learning algorithm.

 4. **Model Building and Training**:
-   - Built models using Sci-Kit Learn for Gradient Boosting and Keras with TensorFlow for the DNN.
+   - Built models using Sci-Kit Learn for Gradient Boosting.
    - Conducted training on Visual Studio with GPU support for enhanced efficiency.

 5. **Model Evaluation and Output Generation**: